SeanCsc/DataHack/README.md

 invest on the education.
 In this part we need to solve two problems: check which features are related to PPE.
 Predict PPE for Fairfield and compare the result. (which is used to see if the model is robust)

+Use Lasso model and random forest to see the feature importance.

+And compare the results of these two models.
 #### Last but not least: compare the real estat market of Fairfield with other peers.
 Explore the relationship between educational funding and real estat market.
 **Box Plot** - Although Fairfield ranked higher, the trend is not so good.